Southeastern Louisiana Lions basketball

 The Southeastern Louisiana Lions basketball team is the men's basketball team that represents Southeastern Louisiana University in Hammond, Louisiana.
 The school's team currently competes in the Southland Conference.
-The Lions have appeared once in the NCAA Division 2 men's basketball tournament, appearing in 2005.
+The Lions have appeared once in the NCAA Division I men's basketball tournament, appearing in 2005.

 Postseason

 NCAA Division I tournament results

 The Lions have appeared in the NCAA Division I tournament one time.
 Their record is 0–1.